weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 }
 ```

-Collections with multiple, named vectors use the new syntax to specify named vectors.
+To specify named vectors in collections with multiple, named vectors use the new syntax.

 ```json
 {